VeniceUnleashed/VU-Docs/content/hosting/setup-linux.md

 sudo apt-add-repository 'deb https://download.opensuse.org/repositories/Emulators:/Wine:/Debian/xUbuntu_18.04/ ./'
 ```

+See that you add the proper version for your version of distribution (ie. ubuntu 20.04 has a different url path for the repository)

 Then, we'll update our local repository cache and install the stable version of Wine:

 ```